How to Professionally Ask For an Update at Work: Tips + Examples

 Depending on the formality level with the person you’re requesting an update from and the specific work situation, we can distinguish several types of update requests you may encounter in workplace communication:

-• Asking for status updates — Writing to a coworker or a third-party contractor to ask about tasks or project progress updates.
+- Status update request — Asking a coworker or a third-party contractor about tasks or project progress updates.

-• Building a connection or catching up — An email or a message sent to people from the industry you network with to catch up and keep the conversation going, or to a sales lead to continue building the connection.
+- Catch-up — An email or a message sent to people from the industry you network to catch up and keep the conversation going, or a quick email sent to a sales lead to continue building the connection.

-Saying thank you — An email or a message sent to coworkers, connections, clients, partners, or leads to express gratitude for their help, great work, connection, or their time.
+- Thank you — An email or a message sent to coworkers, connections, clients, partners, or leads to express gratitude for their help, time, great work, or connection.

-Now that you know what update requests are, it is time to see how to ask for an update politely and professionally.
+Now that you know what update requests are, it is time to see how to ask for a status update politely and professionally.

 Here is a step-by-step process.